Introduction

 method.

 The full molecular definition for a given molecule can be loaded using its string key.
-Each entry of this data set includes a 2D representation (Molfile or SMILES string) of the molecule.
+Each entry of this dataset includes a 2D representation (Molfile or SMILES string) of the molecule.
 Let us consider an example:

 from pprint import pprint